Uwe Siemon-Netto

-Uwe Siemon-Netto (born October 25, 1936), the former religion editor of United Press International, is a German international columnist and a Lutheran lay theologian.
-He is a Senior Distinguished Fellow of 1517 The Legacy Project, a non-profit initiative built, in part, upon the work of Martin Luther, John Warwick Montgomery, and Rod Rosenbladt.
-This initiative absorbed the Center for Lutheran Theology and Public Life (CLTPL) and League of Faithful Masks (LFM), a non-profit religious corporation based in Capistrano Beach, California.
-Siemon-Netto founded CLTPL-LFM and is its director emeritus.
+Uwe Siemon-Netto (25 October 1936 – 29 August 2025) was a German religion editor of United Press International, international columnist and Lutheran lay theologian.
+He was a Senior Distinguished Fellow of 1517 (1517.org), a non-profit initiative built, in part, upon the work of Martin Luther, John Warwick Montgomery, and Rod Rosenbladt.
+This initiative absorbed the Center for Lutheran Theology and Public Life (CLTPL) and The League of Faithful Masks (LFM), a non-profit religious corporation based in Capistrano Beach, California.
+Siemon-Netto founded CLTPL-LFM and was its director emeritus.
 CLTPL/LFM champions the Lutheran doctrine of vocation as "an antidote against the destructive force of contemporary narcissism".
 This doctrine holds that Christians have a divine calling to serve their neighbor in all their secular endeavors.
 CLTPL was formerly located at Concordia Seminary in St. Louis, Missouri, where Siemon-Netto served as scholar-in-residence until 2009.
-As a journalist, Siemon-Netto specializes in issues relating to faith and society, and in foreign affairs.
-He is a correspondent of freepressers.com, an internet publication, and was a contributor of The Atlantic Times, an English-language monthly newspaper produced by leading German journalists for the North American market.
+As a journalist, Siemon-Netto specialized in issues relating to faith and society, and in foreign affairs.
+He was a correspondent of freepressers.com, an internet publication, and was a contributor of The Atlantic Times, an English-language monthly newspaper produced by leading German journalists for the North American market.
 He also taught as a visiting professor of journalism at Concordia University Irvine and led doctoral-level seminars at Concordia Seminary and other venues in the United States, Germany, and France.
-For nearly 60 years, Siemon-Netto was married to Gillian née Ackers, an Englishwoman, who died on March 6, 2022, in Mission Viejo, California.

-Early life
+Background

-Siemon-Netto was born in Leipzig, Germany, where his devoutly Lutheran grandmother was the pivotal figure in his childhood in World War II.
+Siemon-Netto was born in Leipzig, Gau Saxony, Germany, where his devoutly Lutheran grandmother was the pivotal figure in his childhood in World War II.